dgarage/NBXplorer/docs/API.md

     "spentOutpoints": [
       "9345f9585d643a31202e686ec7a4c2fe17917a5e7731a79d2327d24d25c0339f01000000"
     ],
+    "spentUnconfirmed": [
+    {
+      "feature": "Deposit",
+      "outpoint": "c8fd6675624d0b88056b9eaf945c5fd0c4614f7ddf44eb81911b3a66ba0e57a001000000",
+      "index": 1,
+      "transactionHash": "a0570eba663a1b9181eb44df7d4f61c4d05f5c94af9e6b05880b4d627566fdc8",
+      "scriptPubKey": "0014d77089591a85fa3a91e14f587c50e4b777ffd833",
+      "address": "bcrt1q6acgjkg6shar4y0pfav8c58ykamllkpnz6rnxh",
+      "value": 100000,
+      "keyPath": "0/0",
+      "timestamp": 1699930040,
+      "confirmations": 0
+    }
+    ],
     "hasChanges": true
   },
   "hasChanges": true
 }
 ```

+Response:
+* `confirmed.utxOs`: UTXOs that are confirmed.
+(UTXO spent by an unconfirmed transaction are also included)
+* `unconfirmed.spentOutpoints`: Always empty.
+* `unconfirmed.utxOs`: UTXOs that will be confirmed once the unconfirmed transactions are confirmed.
+* `unconfirmed.spentOutpoints`: Confirmed UTXOs that will spent once the transactions are confirmed.
+* `spentUnconfirmed`: UTXOs that are spent by an unconfirmed transaction.

 This call does not returns conflicted unconfirmed UTXOs.
 Note that confirmed utxo, do not include immature UTXOs. (ie. UTXOs belonging to a coinbase transaction with less than 100 confirmations)